RealOrangeOne/theorangeone.net/content/posts/exposing-your-homelab.md

 Naturally, once you've got something set up in your home, you might want to access it outside the house.
 Whether it be some bulk storage using [Nextcloud](https://nextcloud.com/), Feed aggregator using RSS, [HomeAssistant](https://www.home-assistant.io/) or even an IRC bouncer.
 I see questions about this pop up quite a lot, both on [r/selfhosted](https://www.reddit.com/r/selfhosted/) or the [SelfHosted](https://selfhosted.show/) podcast's [discord](https://discord.gg/n49fgkp) (go join by the way!).

-One thing I see a lot is people recommending how they do it, or stating how someone should do it (I'm guilty of both!), but very few give multiple answers, and contrast between them.
+One thing I see a lot is people recommending how they do it, or stating how someone should do it (I'm guilty of both!), but very few people give multiple answers, and contrast between them.
 For someone getting started, it's almost as important to understand _why_ a given approach is important, as it is the approach itself.

 ## Techniques